Devashrutha/SensLink-Vision/README.md

   <img src="Pictures/Sensor and Ground Station.jpg" height="1081" width="694.8" >
 </div>

-The entire project was first designed in Fusion 360 to design the frame to incorporate all the components.
-This allows it to be compact and mounted on drones or any other vehicle.
+The entire project was first designed in Fusion 360 to create a frame incorporating all components.
+This makes it compact and can be mounted on drones or any other vehicle.

 <div align="center">
   <img src="Pictures/GST_iso.png" height="598" width="434">